September Property Tax Deadlines by State: What's Due This Month

 What to Do in September?

-September 15 is the date.
-PropertyTaxFight builds your evidence packet with comparable sales and assessment analysis.
-Ready to file the moment the window opens.
+September 15 is the deadline for the California Assessment Appeals Board filing window and the Utah Board of Equalization deadline.
+PropertyTaxFight can help you build your evidence packet with comparable sales and assessment analysis, so you're ready to file the moment the window opens.

-September 15 is the date.
-PropertyTaxFight builds your evidence packet with comparable sales and assessment analysis.
-Ready to file the moment the window opens. $79 one-time.
-Get your evidence packet now.
+September 15 is the date for the California Assessment Appeals Board filing window and the Utah Board of Equalization deadline.
+PropertyTaxFight can help you build your evidence packet with comparable sales and assessment analysis, so you're ready to file the moment the window opens.

 Related Articles